 One of my favorites is the mind jar from Juggling with Kids.

-You can relate this to mindfulness by explaining to your child that our thoughts and feelings are just like the glitter – when we are upset, they spin all over the place inside our head.
+You can relate this to mindfulness by explaining to your child that our thoughts and feelings are just like glitter – when we are upset, they spin all over the place inside our heads.
 We need them all to settle before we can calm down.